 The Company has agreements with clinical research organizations ("CROs") pursuant to which the Company and the CROs are conducting clinical trial of mavorixafor for the treatment of WHIM syndrome, WM and SCN.
 The Company may terminate these agreements by providing notice pursuant to the contractual provisions of such agreements and would incur early termination fees.
-The Company has agreements with contract manufacturing organizations ("CMOs") for the production of mavorixafor for use in clinical trials.
+The Company also has agreements with contract manufacturing organizations ("CMOs") for the production of mavorixafor for use in clinical trials.

 Indemnification Agreements- In the ordinary course of business, the Company may provide indemnification of varying scope and terms to vendors, lessors, business partners and other parties with respect to certain matters including, but not limited to, losses arising out of breach of such agreements or from intellectual property infringement claims made by third parties.
 In addition, the Company has entered into indemnification agreements with members of its board of directors and its executive officers that will require the Company to, among other things, indemnify them against certain liabilities that may arise by reason of their status or service as directors or officers.
 The maximum potential amount of future payments the Company could be required to make under these indemnification agreements is, in many cases, unlimited.
 To date, the Company has not incurred any material costs as a result of such indemnification obligations.
-The Company is not currently aware of any indemnification claims and has not accrued any liabilities related to such obligations in its consolidated financial statements as of March 31, 2020 or December 31, 2019.
+The Company is not currently aware of any indemnification claims and has not accrued any liabilities related to such obligations in its consolidated financial statements as of June 30, 2020 or December 31, 2019.

-License Agreements- In February 2017, Arsanis entered into an option and license agreement with Adimab to obtain rights to certain RSV antibodies, which are being used in the "ASN500" program.
+License Agreements- In February 2017, Arsanis entered into an option and license agreement with Adimab to obtain rights to certain RSV antibodies, which are being used in the ASN500 program.
 The Company exercised this option for an up-front payment of \$250 thousand.
 In July 2019, the Company transferred the intellectual property related to the ASN500 program through an exclusive, worldwide license with a third party.
-The Company remains obligated to make payments to Adimab based on future clinical and regulatory milestones of up to approximately \$25 million, as well as royalty payments on a product-by-product and country-by-country basis of a mid-single-digit percentage based on net sales of products based on certain RSV antibodies during the applicable term for such product in that country.
-The third party is required to fund any future payments that may become due to Adimab.
+The third party subsequently cancelled the sublicense agreement effective October 2020.
+The Company is obligated to make payments to Adimab based on future clinical and regulatory milestones of up to approximately \$25.0 million, as well as royalty payments on a product-by-product and country-by-country basis of a mid-single-digit percentage based on net sales of products based on certain RSV antibodies during the applicable term for such product in that country.